Yoga for Therapy

 The therapeutic benefits of yoga and increased mental awareness gained in practicing yoga on a regular basis are well documented: alleviating or managing chronic pain, reducing side-effects of cancer treatment and supporting recovery, restoring or maintaining range of motion, improving balance or easing rigidity and spasticity associated with multiple sclerosis and Parkinson's.
 With regular sessions and a self-care practice, yoga has been shown to be beneficial in reducing stress and anxiety, as well as lowering blood pressure and improving sleep.

-Customized, Supportive Therapy
+Supportive Yoga for Therapy

 Yoga therapy sessions and long-term programs are provided by a C-IAYT yoga therapist specializing in yoga therapy for neurological conditions and movement disorders, therapeutic rehabilitation, chronic pain management, and disability.
 Being in a wheelchair or homebound are not limitations to receiving therapy and the benefits of yoga: Sessions are provided at the client's location in Bloomington Indiana and local area, as well as Indianapolis.